rdm100/clothing-store/README.md

 Create clothing store with basket to add and remove items as well as taking payments.

-Using React and Redux, Firebase for authentication, Memoization for performance and stripe for payments.
+Using React and Redux, SASS, Firebase for authentication, Memoization for performance and stripe for payments.
 Will be adding styled components and using graphQL and Apollo.

 # Project Title